Pitcher Ray Daviault, member of original Mets, dies at 86

 The original Mets lost a lot that year under manager Casey Stengel — at 40-120, they posted the poorest record in modern history.

-“He would joke that he was part of the worst team that ever existed,” his son said.
+“He would joke that he was part of the worst team that ever existed,” his son said Tuesday.

 Stengel was past 70 and often mixed up names, Francois recalled his father telling him.